Bogo-Issacook/Laced-Manager/README.md

 # ![laced header](https://www.laced.co.uk/assets/logo-dbae9172089175cf83982122e506000a0aabd227d8696e3852bea61aa5baf7b4.svg "Designed to make your selling experience on Laced as smooth as possible") **`Manager`**
 **Laced Manager** is a Fully Asynchronous Python project designed to make your Laced selling experience as smooth as possible
 ## Laced Sold
-- Notify of any new sales to Slack/Discord
+- Notify you of any new sales to Slack/Discord
 - Automatically get labels ready to print
 - Automatically Crop Labels for 4"x 6" Label Printers
 - Optional Automatic printing functionality